mongodb-js/compass/docs/dev.md

 ## Dev Dependencies

-There are a few dev dependencies that will be installed you might be interested that make developing Scout a complete joy.
+There are a few dev dependencies that will be installed you might be interested that make developing Compass a complete joy.

 ### Gulp